DataSF/datasf.github.io/blog/_posts/2017-06-05-how-to-ensure-quality-data.md

 ## What is data quality?

-There are lots of ways of measuring data quality.
-But all measurements answer this one question: to what degree can you trust the data you are using for the purpose at hand.
+There are many ways of measuring data quality.
+But all measurements answer this one question: to what degree can you trust the data you are using for the purpose at hand?

 ## Why does data quality matter?